 II.
 Boaz and Ruth’s conversation in the dark (7-15)

 I. Naomi’s plan to help Ruth get married (1-6)

-- How has Naomi’s attitude changed since chapter one where she despaired of Ruth ever getting married again?
+How has Naomi’s attitude changed since chapter one when she despaired of Ruth ever getting married again?
 Why do you think her attitude has changed?